 For more smart shopping tips and savings hacks, text HACKS to 57299.

-1. Sam’s Club has the Girl Scouts Thin Mints Seasoning Blend for $5.98.
+1. Sam’s Club now has the Girl Scouts Thin Mints Seasoning Blend marked down to $3.91.

-This little baby launched exclusively at Sam’s Club in late February — meaning you can’t find the Girl Scouts Thin Mints Seasoning Blend at this low of a price anywhere else at the moment.
-I did see some third-party sellers on Walmart.com offering it for $15.75 a bottle, but let’s not fall for that bad deal.
+This little baby launched exclusively at Sam’s Club beginning in late February for $5.98 — meaning you couldn’t find the Girl Scouts Thin Mints Seasoning Blend at that low of a price anywhere else.
+But now they’re priced even lower — just $3.91!
+I did see some third-party sellers on Walmart.com offering it for $12.50 a bottle, but let’s not fall for those bad deals.

 It’s a mix of dark cocoa, mint flavor, and fine cookie crumbles and tastes great sprinkled on ice cream, cupcakes, hot chocolate, and even oatmeal.
 Some Sam’s Club shoppers have reported it’s out of stock at their local store, but you can still order it online.